Web Push for Web Apps on iOS and iPadOS

 New Fallback Icon

 Web developers usually provide icons to represent their website throughout the interface of a browser.
 If icons for the Home Screen are not provided, previously iOS and iPadOS would create an icon from a screenshot of the site.
-Now, iOS and iPadOS 16.4 beta 1 will create and display a monogram icon using the first letter of the site’s name along with a color from the site instead.
+Now, iOS and iPadOS 16.4 will create and display a monogram icon using the first letter of the site’s name along with a color from the site instead.

 To provide the icon to be used for your website or web app, list the icons in the Manifest file — a capability that’s been supported since iOS and iPadOS 15.4.
 Or you can use the long-supported technique of listing